My 5 Biggest Mistakes in Automotive Photography & How To Avoid Them

 Here is a rundown of a few of those extra pieces:

-A Quality Tripod.
-I say “quality” tripod because there are some really crappy ones out there.
+A Quality Tripod – I say “quality” tripod because there are some really crappy ones out there.
 No, you don’t need it for every type of shoot, but for lower light, composite shots, or HDR it is necessary.
 A cheap tripod can really limit what you can do.
 I’ve had many fail to hold or support the weight of the camera.
 Sometimes they can only be positioned in a few ways or they can flat out break.
 A good tripod will be with you for the long haul and help to shoot some more challenging situations, it’s worth the initial investment.
+You don’t necessarily need a very light tripod since you won’t be moving locations as much as a wedding or portrait photographer.
+Prioritize stability over portability.

-A Camera Remote Trigger.
-For composite photos, this is a huge piece.
+A Camera Remote Trigger – For composite photos, this is a huge piece.
 I’ve forgotten remotes or had them die at shoots.
 It IS possible to shoot without one, but it’s exhausting.
 Remote triggers not only reduce camera shake but will save you the time and energy of running back and forth between the camera and lights.
 These days there are even remote triggers that can be controlled by an app on your phone.
+If you don’t have a remote trigger, at the very least, try using your 2 second timer so that you can reduce camera shake.

 Mistake #2 – Trying Too Much at Once